-US pauses $14bn arms sale to Taiwan over Iran war, Taiwan says not notified
+US pauses $14bn arms sale to Taiwan over Iran war, source says unrelated

 armed conflict defense & military